129.3 Incapacity

 Incapacity substantially reduces or eliminates a parent's ability to support or care for a child if the incapacity is directly related to and has a major effect on the parent's ability to support or care for the child.

-A parent who suffers from a chronic illness that reduces or eliminates his/her ability to support or care for his/her child is considered incapacitated and meets the deprivation requirements even if the illness is controlled by medicine.
+A parent who suffers from a chronic illness that reduces or eliminates their ability to support or care for their child is considered incapacitated and meets the deprivation requirements even if the illness is controlled by medicine.
 Chronic illnesses include, but are not limited to:

 NOTE: Incapacity may substantially reduce a parent’s ability to support a child by limiting the parent’s job possibilities.
 Deprivation due to incapacity can still exist even if a parent works part-time or full-time.